 Want a dessert that’s as pretty as it is delicious?
 This no-bake White Chocolate Raspberry Cheesecake is the perfect treat for any occasion.

 I love making cheesecake!
 Okay, let me rephrase that…I love making no-bake cheesecake.
-In fact, these No-Bake Cheesecake Bites have become one of my favorite easy recipes.
+In fact, these No-Bake Cheesecake Bites With Fresh Berries have become one of my favorite easy recipes.
 I made them last minute for a party and couldn’t believe how easy they were.
 Now I wonder why people even bake cheesecake at all.
-I’m sure I’ll give it a whirl at some point but for now, why make things hard on myself?
+I’ve made everything from No Bake Cheesecake Cookies to Oreo Cheesecake Bites with the no bake version and love the way they turned out!

 That’s why I wanted to try this White Chocolate Raspberry Cheesecake.
 After all, everything’s better with white chocolate, right?
 This is a perfect dessert for Valentine’s Day but you can really serve it any time of year.
 It makes a great last minute dessert since it’s so simple to make.
 You can even cut the prep time in half by using a pre-made crust.
 Either way, it’s a delicious dessert that you can whip up in no time at all!